LSPECTRONIZTAR/LSPECTR-OS/CONTRIBUTING.md

 ---

 So have you ever wanted to reduce your project file size, but didn't have access to some sort of mysterious Lazy Loading method?
 When I was setting up this repository, I thought of packaging [Right Side City](https://scratch.mit.edu/projects/784182808/) and importing the `.html` into GitHub for testing.
 It's a random platformer inspired by Splatoon 2: Octo Expansion that I had made out of pure boredom that ended up winning second place in a famous Scratcher's contest, but I'm sure you don't even care so let's just forget about that.

+Anyway, the `.sb3` for Right Side City was well over 100 MB, which is literally the maximum file size GitHub allows you to upload *quadrupled*.
+Of course, it wouldn't fit after packaging.
   </p>
 </details>